-The starting point of our proofs in both settings is the following key result from the \emph{duality theory}: the optimal wealth process is a \emph{martingale} after multiplied by the optimal dual process and a \emph{supermartingale} after multiplied by any other process in the dual domain.
+The starting point of our proofs in both settings is the following key result from the \emph{duality theory}: the optimal wealth process is a \emph{martingale} after multiplied by the optimal dual process, and a \emph{supermartingale} after multiplied by any other process in the dual domain.
 When random endowment presents, aforementioned properties have been proved in \cite{Owen-Zitkovic} for utility defined on $\Real$ and in \cite{Karatzas-Zitkovic} for utility defined on $\Real_+$.
-These properties, combined with scaling properties of exponential (resp. power) utility, lead to an estimate on the difference (resp. ratio) of optimal terminal wealth between problems with $U_\delta$ (resp. $U_p$) and exponential (resp. power) utility.
+This property, combined with scaling properties of exponential (resp. power) utility, leads to an estimate on the difference (resp. ratio) of optimal payoffs for $U_\delta$ (resp. $U_p$) and exponential (resp. power) utility.
 The remaining proof does not depend on the market specifications.
 Therefore methods in this paper could potentially be applied to other market settings where the aforementioned property on the optimal wealth process holds, for example, markets with transaction cost, see \cite{Cvitanic-Karatzas}, and the utility maximization with forward criteria, see \cite{Musiela-Zariphopoulou}.
-We leave this as a future research project.

 The structure of the paper is simple.
 After this introduction, Section \ref{sec: main results} describes the problems and states main results, while all proofs are given in Sections \ref{sec: stab R} and \ref{sec: stab R_+}.